Why Kansas City Southern (KSU)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of KSU

-Many brokerage firms have already submitted their reports for KSU stocks, with Wells Fargo repeating the rating for KSU by listing it as a “Equal Weight.”
-The predicted price for KSU in the upcoming period, according to Wells Fargo is $275 based on the research report published on April 15th of the current year 2021.
+Many brokerage firms have already submitted their reports for KSU stocks, with Raymond James repeating the rating for KSU by listing it as a “Outperform.”
+The predicted price for KSU in the upcoming period, according to Raymond James is $286 based on the research report published on April 19th of the current year 2021.

-Vertical Research, on the other hand, stated in their research note that they expect to see KSU reach a price target of $260.
-The rating they have provided for KSU stocks is “Hold” according to the report published on March 26th, 2021.
+Wells Fargo, on the other hand, stated in their research note that they expect to see KSU reach a price target of $275.
+The rating they have provided for KSU stocks is “Equal Weight” according to the report published on April 15th, 2021.

-JP Morgan gave a rating of “Overweight” to KSU, setting the target price at $275 in the report published on March 22nd of the current year.
+Vertical Research gave a rating of “Hold” to KSU, setting the target price at $260 in the report published on March 26th of the current year.

-After a stumble in the market that brought KSU to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.03% of loss for the given period.
+After a stumble in the market that brought KSU to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 9.92% of gains for the given period.

-During the last 5 trading sessions, KSU fell by -1.36%, which changed the moving average for the period of 200-days by +75.18% in comparison to the 20-day moving average, which settled at $255.55.
-In addition, Kansas City Southern saw 26.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KSU rose by +13.18%, which changed the moving average for the period of 200-days by +100.05% in comparison to the 20-day moving average, which settled at $261.14.
+In addition, Kansas City Southern saw 25.61% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading